 Desert.
 Clare and David enter a diner near Barstow that has a really strange vibe.
 David asks the guy at the counter about the best spots to find aliens, and he offers to sell David a videotape that reveals this information - for $39.95.
 Clare gets disgusted, storms out, and tells David the guy's a crackpot and making a mockery of her belief in the existence of UFOs.
 This storyline is about as riveting as the recent Hannah/daycare snorefest.

 Dylan's house.
 Dylan's sacked out on his couch, looking stoned out of his mind.
 He ignores the two trick-or-treaters banging on his front door demanding candy.
-Valerie arrives, knocks on the door, and orders Dylan to let her in, so he gets up and ambles over.
+Valerie arrives, knocks on the door, and orders Dylan to let her in, so he gets up and staggers over.
 She tells him she's on her way to the KEG house for a Halloween party, but decided to take a detour to see if he was in the mood for a quick romp.
 She gives the trick-or-treaters $5 to go away, and they grumble about what the hell they're supposed to do with $5.
-How about: go buy some damn candy.
+How about: go to a store and buy some damn candy.
 Dylan starts aggressively kissing and fondling Valerie, then pushes her onto the couch and mounts her.
 His weird behavior startles her, so she asks him if he's on something, then gets even more anxious when she notices the bullets that are littered across his coffee table.
 He tells her they're for his gun, and she panics and tells him he has to get rid of it.
-She reminds him that her dad killed himself that way, but he doesn't care and yells at her to go to her stupid party, then storms off down the hall to his bedroom.
+She reminds him that her dad killed himself that way, but he doesn't give a shit and yells at her to go to her stupid party, then storms off down the hall to his bedroom.

 Desert.
 Clare and David have set up their tent for the night.
 David is eating the strawberry ice cream while Clare frets about not being in the optimal location to see aliens.
 She then starts gabbling about how she believes there's a mothership floating around and that they're not alone in the universe, blah blah..